 - Agathis – which is another common option for cheaper basses.

-With electric bass guitars, the neck attachment is particularly important…
+With electric bass guitars, the neck attachment is a particularly important feature…

-Because of the long heavy strings which can be extremely stressful on a weak neck joint.
+Because the long heavy strings can be extremely stressful on a weak neck joint.

-The 3 commonly used methods for this procedure are:
+The 3 commonly used methods of attachment are: